-- General Government expenses comprise approximately 24% of all government expenses.
+- General Government expenses comprise approximately 23% of all government expenses.
 This includes City Council, City Manager, City Clerk, City Attorney, Finance, Administrative Services, and Risk Management.
-These programs are offset by parking meter collections, grants, and administrative support fees. - Public Safety expenses comprise 42% of all governmental expenses.
-Revenues from fines, citations, grants, and animal services partially offset the cost of this program. - Community Development expenses comprise approximately 6% of all governmental expenses.
+These programs are offset by parking meter collections, grants, and administrative support fees. - Public Safety expenses comprise 40% of all governmental expenses.
+Revenues from fines, citations, grants, and animal services partially offset the cost of this program. - Community Development expenses comprise approximately 7% of all governmental expenses.
 Various building and planning fees, along with grant revenues, assist in funding these program costs. - Culture and Recreation expenses comprise 7% of all governmental expenses.
-These programs are primarily funded through recreational classes and sports fees. - Transportation/Public Works expenses comprise 20% of all governmental expenses.
-This includes street, facility, park, and fleet maintenance; and oversight of the Pacific Cove Mobile Home Relocation Plan.
+These programs are primarily funded through recreational classes and sports fees. - Transportation/Public Works expenses comprise 21% of all governmental expenses.
+This includes street, facility, park, and fleet maintenance.
 Costs are partially offset by motor vehicle fuel taxes and various fees. - Interest expense comprises 1% of all governmental expenses.
 This interest expense is used to pay long-term debt obligations.